 - Three members appointed by the Council, two of whom must be UC graduates.

-See the full listing of University Council members.
+See the full list of University Council members.

 Meeting minutes and Vice-Chancellor's reports

 Council meeting dates as well as meeting agendas, minutes and Vice-Chancellor's reports are available as a public record.

 More information about the governance of UC can be found in the Governance Statement from the 2015 Annual Report.